- Accommodation in four-star hotels by the local standard in Ulaanbaatar and Tibet(twin standard room double occupancy).

 Staying in ger camps gives an experience of the lifestyle of Mongolian nomadic culture.

 All ground transportation will be by 4WD vehicles while in Mongolia, and a regular van or coach while in Tibet as all road conditions are generally good.

 Our tours are led by experienced local Guides who are proficient in English and have good knowledge of history, culture, and religion of Mongolia.
 Guides in different cities can be different persons.

 Best Time To Visit Mongolia and Tibet in One Trip

-June to September is the best time for travel to Mongolia and Tibet.
+June to September is the best time to travel to Mongolia and Tibet.
 The weather is mild, generally dry throughout the central and southern areas.
 The temperature in the steppe averages around 66°F, and may fall to 50°F, or below, at night.
-In the Gobi, temperatures in summer average 85-95°F, however, the nights can get quite cool.
+In the Gobi, temperatures in summer average 85-95°F, however, the nights can get quite cold.
 July and August receive some rain it doesn't affect the tours.

 Passport and Visa:

 Remaining validity of your passport must be at least six months on the last day of the tour.
 Please, also make sure you are not running out of blank visa pages for entry and departure seals.
 US citizens don't need a visa for Mongolia for up to 30 days.